natu-tech/docs/versioned_docs/version-0.1.0/roadmap/desert.md

 ### Natu conservation network

 Now is the time to expand the Natu conservation network to more ecosystems in different countries.
-In the era of the Desert, our goal is to include a submarine park and a park outside of Chile.
+In the era of the Desert, our goal is to include parks outside of Chile.

-### Core protocol
+### Natu core protocol

-In the age of the Desert, the **team will focus entirely on creating the blockchain with the features described in the NatuChain whitepaper**.
+In the era of the Desert **our goal is to implement the smart contracts for minting the conservation units and the \$NATU token in the NEAR mainnet**.

-### Monitoring algorithm

-The monitoring algorithms are a crucial part of the proposal of value of Natu.
-Here, **the team will create algorithms to track the conservation state of parks on the network by using machine learning**.
-The data will come from satellites and other monitoring devices according to the respective NIPs.
+Also we aim to integrate new parks automatically to the natuverse for increasing the scalability.

 ### Natuverse

-The Natuverse aims to be the first and largest natural park in the Web3.
-It is conceived as an immersive experience where the community can interact in new ways.
-Also, the Natuverse is a platform where the developers can create new business models and products around this open and green economy.

-At the Desert era, **our goal is to create a demo experience with one of the parks incorporated to the network**.
-Also we aim to integrate new parks automatically to the rendering of the natuverse and gain more scalability.
+In the Desert era **our goal is to launch the natuverse in the NEAR mainnet**.
+This must include a NFT marketplace in the first natutown, so the team will develop the functionality to make the natuverse usable.